 You’ll also need to save some time for promoting your posts, especially at first.
 Once you have an established audience, you may be able to cut back on your promotional efforts, but until that time you will need to work to get the word out.

 There are a lot of different ways you can promote your posts.
-Of course, you probably already have profiles at sites like Twitter, Facebook, LinkedIn, and Google Plus.
+Of course, you probably already have profiles on sites like Twitter, Facebook, LinkedIn, and Google Plus.
 You can share links to your posts through these social profiles, and if you have a decent following, it can lead to some traffic.
-You can also submit your posts to sites like Design Newz, Design Float, The Web Blend, and DZone.
-These sites have a targeted audience that can provide high-quality visitors if you are looking to reach other designers.

 Another way to promote your posts is to find social media users who have shared other similar posts and contact them to let them know about your post.
 A similar approach is to find other sites and pages that are linking to a particular piece of content, create your own content that is better, and reach out to those people to request a link to your post.
 You can see a much more detailed explanation of this approach here.